Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Midtown Anchorage

-👉 Pro Tip: Midtown is within (general) walking distance of the downtown area.
-If you don’t mind a longer walk, you can save money on a Midtown hotel and still see plenty of sights downtown!
+Midtown lies just south of downtown and generally, is within walking distance of the city center.
+If you don’t mind a longer walk, you can save money with a Midtown hotel and still see plenty of downtown sights.

 Pros of Staying in Midtown Anchorage: